 Liquidity risk is the risk that the Company will not be able to meet its financial obligations as they fall due.
 The Company has a planning and budgeting process in place to determine the funds required to meet its operating and growth objectives.
 To the extent that the Company may foresee insufficient liquidity to meet these obligations, management will consider securing additional funds through equity or debt transactions.
-Accounts payable excluding accrued liabilities are due within 90 days or less.
+With the planned wind down of operations at Platosa in Q3 2022, the Company's main source of liquidity will be derived from equity or debt transactions (Note 2).
+Trade payables excluding accrued liabilities are due within 90 days or less.
+Based on the Company's understanding of corporate, labour and insolvency laws in Mexico, it does not foresee any significant cash outflow from Excellon or San Pedro related to the Judgment (Note 18).